I wanted to upgrade my older power rack that I’ve had for over ten years.

-You can even attach these to your iso lever arms to do leg press and hack squats as well.
+You can even attach these to your iso lever arms to do leg presses and hack squats as well.

-Considering the price of these and the fact that they fit on 3×3″ racks make this an incredible value.
+Considering the price of these and the fact that they fit on 3×3″ racks makes this an incredible value.

 They also have an entire block of UHMW plastic that protects your barbell and adds a ton of stability to the j-cup as well.

 On top of that, they have REPs’ laser engraved logo on the side, which just looks awesome in general.

 I’m a huge fan of these and definitely recommend them even though they’re a little more expensive than the standard j-cups.

 Full protection of your bar's knurl from metal contact and a secure "doesn't move" resting point.
 Dual-lock wraparound design for extra peace of mind with heavy weight.

 The final j-cups that REP offers are the rounded sandwich j-cups.
 These are very similar to normal sandwich j-cups, but because they’re rounded when you rack and unrack the weight, the bar only has one place to go.